latex3/tagging-project/index.md

 tagging is maintained with the help of a test suite run automatically in the CI system associated to this site.

+Some selected test examples are available on the [tagging status example page](tagging-status-examples) via an online editor, allowing the examples to be run and validated online.

 ### Reporting Issues